Additional Financial Resources

 - have a current Free Application for Federal Student Aid (FAFSA) on file with Student Financial Services (SFS).

-- have been awarded a Federal Pell Grant at the time of application.
+- be a current recipient of a Federal Pell Grant at the time of application.

 - not be in possession of a passport valid for their intended program’s travel dates (valid for at least 6 months – in some cases, one year – after the end date of the intended program).